-Checks if library provides symbol.
-If autoadd is true (the default) and the library provides the specified symbol, appends the library to the LIBS construction variable library may also be None (the default), in which case symbol is checked with the current LIBS variable, or a list of library names, in which case each library in the list will be checked for symbol.
-If symbol is not set or is None, then CheckLib just checks if you can link against the specified library.
-Note though it is legal syntax, it would not be very useful to call this method with library and symbol both omitted or None.
-Returns a boolean indicating success or failure.
+library can be a list of library names, or None (the default if the argument is omitted).
+If the former, symbol is checked against each library name in order, returning (and reporting success) on the first successful test; if the latter, it is checked with the current value of \$LIBS (in this case no library name would be added).
+If symbol is omitted or None, then CheckLib just checks if you can link against the specified library, Note though it is legal syntax, it would not be very useful to call this method with library and symbol both omitted or None - at least one should be supplied.